A Day Trip on the Garfield Trail

 What is the Garfield Trail?

 Garfield’s creator, Jim Davis’s hometown is Fairmont, Indiana, so the county Fairmount is in, Grant, created a Garfield Trail.
-There are 14 Garfield statues all over Grant county, in towns such as Marion, Gas City, and of course, Fairmount.
+There are 14 Garfield statues all over Grant County, in towns such as Marion, Gas City, and of course, Fairmount.
 The weather was lovely, so we had a fun time hopping in the car and seeing how many we could find.

 To participate, download the map from the visitor’s site.
-In addition to a map of the locations of all the statues, the addresses and a short description are mentioned – it made it very easy to find each Garfield.
+In addition to a map of the locations of all the statues, the addresses, and a short description are mentioned – it made it very easy to find each Garfield.
 Each sign also has a handy phone number to call to learn a little more about the statue as well as the location.
 Pretty cool!

 Insider Tip: Be sure to call or text the number listed on the map ahead of time so you can learn which statues are currently out for renovation – you don’t want to drive all the way to a location and find out the statue isn’t there.
 Talk about frustrating!